 ONE: Shark Diving

-THREE: LUXury (yes please!)
+THREE: Luxury (yes please)

 A third option if you can afford it, is the luxury option.
 Perfect for couples, or with older children, you can still enjoy diving, but on your schedule rather than someone else’s.
 Staying at an exclusive island resort like Vomo you will feel literally you have the whole South Pacific to yourself.
 And just because you’re on an exclusive island resort doesn’t mean that the diving is any less varied or exciting.
 Vomo has large coral gardens, towering pinnacles with swim throughs, and dive sites like Shark Alley.
+Savusavu’s Jean Michel Cousteau Resort is almost as famous for it’s barefoot luxury as it is for its proximity to the Namena Marine Reserve (and namesake).

 FOUR: Backpacking and Budget Diving